Interstate 65 in Kentucky: History

-Kentucky Turnpike
+Original construction

-From July 25, 1954, until June 30, 1975, the portion of I-65 from I-264 in Louisville to the Western Kentucky Parkway in Elizabethtown was a toll road bearing the Kentucky Turnpike name.
+Opened on July 25, 1954, the portion of I-65 from I-264 in Louisville to the Western Kentucky Parkway in Elizabethtown was a toll road bearing the Kentucky Turnpike name.
 It was signed with a distinctive sign featuring a cardinal, the state bird of Kentucky.
 Unlike most states, Kentucky law requires that tolls be removed when the original construction bonds are paid off and cannot be extended.
 The road was thus the first of the state's extensive system of toll roads to be made free.
 Unlike the other roads, which maintain their separate names when becoming toll-free, the Kentucky Turnpike signs were removed with the tollbooths.

-Original toll plazas and charges
+The section of road to the John F Kennedy Bridge was opened from 1957 to 1963.

+When Interstate 65 signs first went up in Kentucky, state policy dictated that KY 65, a north–south route west of I-65, be renumbered.
+It was designated KY 259, which matched the telephone exchange prefix of the largest town it serves, Leitchfield.
+The final portion of I-65 to be completed in Kentucky, located near Franklin, opened to traffic on June 22, 1970.

+Since completion

 The table below shows the original locations of the toll plazas and toll charges for consumer-sized, or class-one, vehicles.

-Service areas

 In addition to toll plazas, the Kentucky Turnpike also provided two service areas just south of Lebanon Junction and just north of Shepherdsville.
 They each provided a gas station and at least one fast food restaurant.
 They both closed May 31, 1984.
 The former service areas were located in the median between the northbound and southbound lanes, and, when the former Turnpike was reconstructed into Interstate Highway standards in the early 1980s, this necessitated the removal of left exit and entrance ramps from the primary travel lanes.
 Initially, the rebuilt highway was routed around the service areas: to the east of the Shepherdsville service area allowing only southbound access and to the west of the Lebanon Junction service area allowing only northbound access; however, this arrangement was incompatible with the existing contracts with concession operators at the service areas.
 These contracts specified that both service areas would be accessible to both northbound and southbound traffic.
 Faced with either the construction of expensive crossover ramps at both locations or buying out the concession contracts, the Kentucky Transportation Cabinet (KYTC) elected to buy out the concession contracts and close both service areas.